 The success of “Feather & Stone” was built via word of mouth and his irresistible live shows; however, for “Skybound” Baxter decided to exemplify “creative ownership” and funded the recording by creating ten canvases, each a visual interpretation of a track on the album.
 The pieces were sold to eager admirers, before being displayed at the Richard Dennis Gallery in London.
 It’s an unusual multi-media template that Baxter intends to use again as he works on a new art project.
 “It’s how I intend to continue in terms of music, because it keeps me fresh.
 One medium feeds off the other.”

 Few albums can claim to have been written in Devon, India, Spain, and California but if you listen closely you may soon find yourself transported to some otherly place.
-The “Uncarved Block- Part One” is now available & those who discover Tom Baxter rarely look back.
+The “Uncarved Block- Part One” is now available from his website & those who discover Tom Baxter rarely look back.
 Witness him live, and you’re part of that rare experience of an audience totally captivated by what they’re watching.

 If a pin drops, you’ll hear it.

 “I try to go into a zen-like state when I’m performing, because it’s important for me to realise that everybody has the potential to be affected by music.
 As an artist, that’s my aim.”

 ‘Baxter’s commitment to song writing could inspire the lovelorn and unjade the jaded’……it’s our good fortune that Baxter abides by his own rules and that’s what helps to make his records a genuine event…” – Paul Sexton – The Sunday Times